 The present study has computed labour quality index by using only education characteristic in the JGF methodology.
 Thus, the data required for the labour quality index in the present case, is employment and earnings by education and by industry.
 The labour quality index has been computed using five education categories namely- up to primary, primary, middle, secondary & higher secondary, and above higher secondary.
 There are thus five types of persons employed for each of the 27 study industries.
-The quality growth rates are estimated for total persons employed in these industries in India for the 38th, 50th, 55th, 61st, 68th and PLFS rounds of NSO.
-They are then indexed to 1983 (38th round) as the base, so as to assess the temporal changes in labour's skill and interpolation has been done between the major rounds for values of the intermediate years.
+The quality growth rates are estimated for total persons employed in these industries in India for the 38th, 50th, 55th, 61st, 68th rounds of EUS by NSSO, and all the PLFS rounds upto 2020-21.
+They are then indexed to 1983 (38th round) as the base, so as to assess the temporal changes in labour's skill.
+Interpolation has been done between the major rounds for values of the intermediate years.
 Since the series is required from 1980-81, we have extrapolated it backwards from 1983 and the index is recomputed with base 1980-81 equal to 100.

-Therefore, the following steps have been performed:
+The following steps have been performed: